Location: Seattle, WA

 Owner: Seattle Parks and Recreation

-Located in the least expected of places (underneath Interstate 5 in Seattle), the park reconnects two severed neighborhoods and creates community gathering and activity spaces.
+Located in the least expected of places (underneath Interstate 5 in Seattle), the I-5 Collonade park reconnects two severed neighborhoods and creates community gathering and activity spaces.
+The design challenge was to solve a grade difference of over 70-feet and to address unsafe hidden areas and inaccessibility.
 The design approach focused on reusing “lost space” and utilized recyclable materials.
-Osborn Consulting, Inc. (OCI) team members applied Crime Prevention Through Environmental Design (CPTED) principles to address homeless encampments and public safety issues.
-Since the park is noisy, it was programmed and designed for complimentary noisy uses, such as a dog park, a mountain bike challenge course, stairs for running, and bicycle trails that reconnect the adjacent neighborhoods to existing bicycle infrastructure.
+OCI landscape architects applied Crime Prevention Through Environmental Design (CPTED) principles to address unsafe homeless encampments and public safety issues through a site design approach that increased visibility and access that was welcoming without creating obtrusive “security” measures.
+Since the park location is noisy, it was programmed and designed for complimentary uses, such as a dog park, a mountain bike challenge course, stairs for running, and bicycle trails that reconnect the adjacent neighborhoods to existing bicycle infrastructure.
 The project has been presented on CNN news as a unique contribution as creative ways to reuse forgotten urban open spaces.